samlaubscher/Bristol-Blackbook/README.md

     > https://github.com/samlaubscher/Bristol-Blackbook.git

 - Open ***Git Bash*** in your IDE.

-- First navigate to the working directory you want the files to be cloned into.

 - Then type into the terminal window ***git clone {URL}*** and replace the ***{URL}*** with the link copied from the repository page.